 The 36.
 Settimana Internazionale della Critica (SIC) – 36° Venice International Film Critics’ Week will be held in Venice during the 78.
 Venice Film Festival.
 The International Film Critics’ Week is promoted and organized by the Sindacato Nazionale Critici Cinematografici Italiani (SNCCI) – National Union of Italian Film Critics, in association with La Biennale di Venezia and the Venice Film Festival.

-The General Delegate Giona A. Nazzaro, assisted by film critics Paola Casella, Simone Emiliani, Beatrice Fiorentino and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
+The General Delegate Beatrice Fiorentino, assisted by film critics Paola Casella, Simone Emiliani, Enrico Azzano and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
 Their judgment is final.

-To be eligible for the 35.
-Venice International Film Critics’ Week, the submitted works must abide by the following criteria:
+To be eligible for the 36° Venice International Film Critics’ Week, the submitted works must comply with the following criteria:

 — Films must be the director’s first full-length feature or documentary;